-This page will get you started finding resources and writing your Essay.
-You can choose from three choices of questions given to you.
+This page will get you started finding resources and writing your essay.
+You can choose from a choice of three questions given to you.
 You only need to answer one of the questions using current literature and your textbook.
 You should use a range of quality sources to support the argument that you are presenting in your essay.

 Start by identifying the concepts (main ideas) from your assignment topic prior to searching.
 Then consider alternative words for each.